 Miguel Angel Ruiz

-Many of my clients who are suffering from stress, depression and addiction suffer from the past.
+Many of my clients who are suffering from stress, depression symptoms, anger issues, anxiety attacks and signs of addiction suffer from the past.
 Much of this has to do with things they did or didn’t do in the past.
 They frequently bring out this list and torment themselves.
 So self forgiveness is an essential part of reparenting.

 Much of life is a self dialogue.
 Often we are ‘carrying around’ the voices of people from our past that hurt us.
 So reparenting is all about changing that dialogue.
 In fact it can bring major change to our lives.
 It can change the inner voice from an enemy into a friend.
 It can bring us towards a positive self awareness.

 “Cultivating self awareness is a life-long journey.
 Listening to our inner voice as our guide will help ………….. (in) making us stronger, wiser and freer.”